 When his children got a little older, he was ready to reinvent himself once again, and began to get involved with events that would allow him to build up followers.
 These events included 'Karaoke' parties and 'Trivia' nights.
 They would serve as great filler events in between the formal banquets and corporate events.

 Now in the 21st Century and in his 36th year as a producer, director and mobile entertainer, he is proud to have a well established business, with a state of the art professional sound system, complete with a “Light Show” and “Karaoke” capability.
 While he no longer does the Elvis routines, His name is synonymous with providing an excellent time at parties.
-In addition to the Weddings and Banquets, he currently produces three weekly Trivia events, and you'll catch him 3-4 times a week, singing at several nursing homes and assisted living facilities.
+He currently produces two weekly Trivia events, and you'll catch him 3-4 times a week, singing at several nursing homes and assisted living facilities.
 He attributes his success, to his ability of always keeping the personal touch as part of his business.

 “When you speak with each and every client, it’s quite easy to find out what they’re looking for, and then deliver it”.
-It’s that theory that has gotten him this far, and when asked how long he will stay in the music business, he says, “As long as there’s music to play and people who want to dance and party to it, I’ll be in the business”.
+It’s that theory that has gotten him this far, and when asked how long he'll stay in the music business, Mark says, “As long as there’s music to play and people who want to dance and party to it, I’ll be in the business”.